 The contribution requirements of Plan members and the Novato Unified School District are established and may be amended by the Novato Unified School District.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.
+For fiscal year 2018-19, the District contributed \$53,383 to the Plan, all of which was used for current premiums.